 - A. A real and personal property application must be in writing and include: - 1.
 The name and address of the property owner; - 2.
 The identification number, location and description of the property; - 3.
 The value placed on the property by the Assessor; - 4.
 An estimate of the fair market value of the property.
 If the real property parcel contains both land and improvements, the owner's estimate of value must estimate the entire value of the land and improvements together; - 5.
 Signature of the owner, the owner's authorized agent, or other applicant; and - 6.
 Evidence or documentation required by IV.
-A. below. - B. The Clerk may send all notices and communications including hearing notices and notices of intent to dismiss via email if the applicant has provided an email address to the Clerk.
-If the applicant has not provided an email address, the Clerk may contact the applicant to obtain an email address or send the notices and communications by U.S. Mail.
+A. below. - B. An applicant may elect to receive notices and communications including hearing notices and notices of intent to dismiss via email.
 Notices of final action that may affect further appeal rights shall be sent by U.S. mail.

 - C. All applications are reviewed by the Council Tax Administration for compliance with the requirements of this subsection. - D. Applications may be dismissed if they fail to meet the minimum requirements herein.
 Deficiencies in real property applications will be specified in a written notice of intent to dismiss which will be sent to the applicant allowing 10 business days to correct the deficiencies.
-If the deficiency is not corrected within the required timeframe, the application may be dismissed.
+If the deficiency is not correct dwithin the required timeframe, the application may be dismissed.
 Timely responses that do not correct the specified deficiencies may be dismissed. - E. Except as provided by R884-24P-66 for late-filed real property applications, all applications must be filed on or before the dates set forth in Section 59-2-1004 relating to real property and Section 59-2-1005 relating to personal property.
 An application is considered timely if received or postmarked on or before the statutory filing deadline. - F. Taxes are due and payable in the appropriate County office on the statutory deadline, regardless of the status of any appeal to the Board, the State Tax Commission, or to any court.
 Failure to pay the amount due, as shown on the most current tax notice, shall result in the imposition of penalties and interest as provided by law. - G. Applicants - 1.
 Applications must have an ownership, financial or legal interest in the property that is the subject of the application including: - a.
 The owner of the property; - b.
 An attorney representing the applicant; - c.
 A mortgage lender; - d.
 A contract holder or seller; - e.
 A property manager or employee of the owner; - f.
 A party with a life estate in the property; - g.
 A party with a fiduciary interest in the title to the property; or - h.
 A tenant who is obligated to pay taxes on the property. - 2.
 An applicant's agent must either (i) submit a written authorization signed by the applicant providing authority to act with regard to the year under appeal and identifying the property by address and parcel number, or (ii) complete the authorization section of the application. - 3.
 Professionals, including appraisers, tax representatives, agents, attorneys, and real estate professionals, are expected to understand the property tax process and act in accordance with their professional status. - 4.
 The Assessor, the Council Tax Administration Office, or the Auditor may petition the Board to add, remove, or modify an assessment, classification, or exemption.